Erik Bystrup, Bystrup

 Close the largest gap in the river, between Vauxhall and Chelsea Bridges, and form a new transport artery for our growing city.

-The bridge would connect London's newest residential and commercial district to the rest of the city and reduce journey times for pedestrians and cyclists.
+The bridge will connect London's newest residential and commercial district to the rest of the city and reduce journey times for pedestrians and cyclists.

 London’s population is at an all-time high and growing, putting immense pressure on transport networks including the existing river crossings.
 The distance between Vauxhall Bridge and Chelsea Bridge is more than double the average gap between river crossings in Central London.
 TfL identified the need for a bridge to improve connectivity and it is in the Mayor’s London Plan and Draft Transport Strategy.
 The bridge would: